NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/01-governance-workflows.md

 consortium for information and review for two weeks.
 Afterwards, the minutes will be forwarded to a) ZB MED controlling and b) NFDI Directorate and filed.

 ### Documentation of the General Assembly
-All files regarding the General Assembly are filed [in Nextcloud](https://nextcloud.nfdi4microbiota.de/f/105454)(internal link).
+All files regarding the General Assembly are filed [in Nextcloud](https://nextcloud.nfdi4microbiota.de/f/105454) (internal link).

 ## Workflow Scientific Advisory Board

-A detailed description of the Scientific Advisory Board (SAB) of NFDI4Microbiota can be found in the (introduction to NFDI4Microbiota)[https://knowledgebase.nfdi4microbiota.de/How-We-Operate/00-n4m-intro.html#governance-of-nfdi4microbiota].
+A detailed description of the Scientific Advisory Board (SAB) of NFDI4Microbiota can be found in the [introduction to NFDI4Microbiota](00-n4m-intro.html#governance-of-nfdi4microbiota).

 ### Information flow to the Scientific Advisory Board
 To update the SAB regularly, they will receive the following information via their mailing list: